ProjectLibertyLabs/gateway/developer-docs/content-publishing/HCP.md

 There will be a new request processor service for HCP jobs, `hcpRequest.processor.service.ts`

 There will be a new queue for adding HCP keys and PRIDs.
-These will call `payWithCapacityBatchAll`, batching `apply_item_actions_with_signature_v2` calls.
+These will call `payWithCapacityBatchAll`, batching all HCP calls.

-There will be a new queue for adding ContextGroupMetadata.
-It will collect data for adding new context items and once the queue is full, it will:

-1. create batch files with the context data
-2. post the batch files to MCP Batch storage
-3. Call the Storage API and supply the batch file location
-4. Call upsert_page_with_signature_v2 for each context item in the batch file using `payWithCapacityBatchAll` and `upsert_page_with_signature_v2`